joejonesphd/joejonesphd.github.io/_posts/2016-03-08-First Post and Markdown.md

 Links test for a variety of options

 [in line style for Google.com](google.com)
-[in line style with title](google.com "Google's Homepage") This will display once mouse hoovers over link [I'm a reference-style link][Arbitrary case-insensitive reference text] The Reference is stated below.
+[in line style with title](google.com "Google's Homepage") This will display once mouse hoovers over link.

+[I'm a reference-style link][Arbitrary case-insensitive reference text] The Reference is stated below.

 [I'm a relative reference to a repository file](../blob/master/LICENSE)